ksushaBoo/test_task/README.md

-## Running tests
+## Setting the environment

-For running test you need to install Nightwatch: https://nightwatchjs.org/
+* For running test you need to install Nightwatch: https://nightwatchjs.org/

-## Enviroment

-You need to place bin folder with chromedrive: http://chromedriver.chromium.org/
+* You need to place bin folder with chromedrive: http://chromedriver.chromium.org/

-## Run
+## Start tests

 `nightwatch tests\test_angular.js`